 Here again so soon?
 Early periods can sometimes take you by surprise but the causes can often be easily explained.
 We’ll have a look at reasons for the early period and share some tips on how to regulate your menstrual cycle.

-An early period can be bleeding again just days after your last period or for example two weeks before you expect the next one to arrive.
-It can be caused by hormonal and lifestyle changes that disrupt the balance of your body.
+An early period can be bleeding again just days after your last period or two weeks before you expect the next one to arrive.
+It can be caused by hormonal and/or lifestyle changes which disrupt the balance of your body.

-Unbalanced hormones are the main cause for an early period.
+Imbalanced hormones are the main cause for an early period.
 They can become unbalanced by:

 - Taking (or forgetting to take) contraceptive pills, or emergency contraception

 - Stress or anxiety can release stress hormones that can alter your flow or cycle, being an important reason why your period came early.